Security and privacy of iOS: Two-factor authentication

 Two-factor authentication is an option in iOS to ensure that even if an unauthorized person knows an Apple ID and password combination, they cannot gain access to the account.
 It works by requiring not only the Apple ID and password, but also a verification code that is sent to an iDevice or mobile phone number that is already known to be trusted.
 If an unauthorized user attempts to sign in using another user's Apple ID, the owner of the Apple ID receives a notification that allows them to deny access to the unrecognized device.

 Hardened memory allocation

 iOS features a hardened memory allocator known as kalloc_type that was introduced in iOS 15.
-Since the XNU kernel is primarily written in memory unsafe languages such as C and C++, kalloc_type is designed to mitigate the large amount of vulnerabilities that result from the use of these languages in the kernel.
-In order to achieve this, kalloc_type implements mitigations such as type isolation in order to prevent type confusion and buffer overflow vulnerabilities.
+Since the XNU kernel is primarily written in memory unsafe languages such as C and C++, kalloc_type is designed to mitigate the large number of vulnerabilities that result from the use of these languages in the kernel.
+To achieve this, kalloc_type implements mitigations such as type isolation to prevent type confusion and buffer overflow vulnerabilities.
 Ultimately, the prevention of privilege escalation is intended.